Further update: As of 1st June 2021, Malaysia is reinstating a full nationwide lockdown with only 17 essential sectors being allowed to operate.

 If your business has recently been affected by these circumstances, you can consider talking to supply chain management experts at companies like Janio Asia to redesign your supply chain to incorporate cheaper and more efficient transportation solutions.

 The COVID-19 outbreak has thrown a lot of original supply chain plans out the window.
 Have a supply chain consultation with us to find out how to work more efficient and cost-effective solutions into your new supply chain design!

-When the MCO was imposed, many in Malaysia began adapting by working and studying from home.
-According to the Malay Mail7, many businesses have been equipping their workers with laptops while schools are inquiring about expanding their online capabilities for teaching and delivering virtual classes.
+During the 2020 MCO lockdown, many in Malaysia began adapting by working and studying from home.
+According to the Malay Mail,14 many businesses have been equipping their workers with laptops while schools are inquiring about expanding their online capabilities for teaching and delivering virtual classes.

-From discovering new hobbies, finding their work-from-home groove, to ordering more groceries and food deliveries online9, Malaysians have been finding ways to keep themselves comfortable, entertained, and busy at home during the MCO.
+From discovering new hobbies, finding their work-from-home groove, to ordering more groceries and food deliveries online,16 Malaysians have been finding ways to keep themselves comfortable, entertained, and busy at home during the MCO.

 Social media hits are also influencing what Malaysians are spending their MCO time on.
 Recent hits like Dalgona coffee and their friends sharing posts of their home-cooked meals are inspiring Malaysians to try some of these recipes out for themselves.